Skip to Content

 Requirements

-• The option to build the Terraform provider from source requires Go version 1.21 or later.
+• Go version 1.21 or later.

 Install the Grepr Terraform provider

-git clone https://github.com/grepr/grepr-terraform.git cd grepr-terraform make install
+git clone https://github.com/grepr/grepr-terraform.git cd grepr-terraform make setup

-Configure the Grepr Terraform provider
+Configure authentication for the Grepr Terraform provider

-provider "grepr" { host = "https://<my-org>.app.grepr.ai/api" client_id = var.<grepr-client-id> client_secret = var.<grepr-client-secret> }
+provider "grepr" { host = "https://<your-org>.app.grepr.ai" client_id = var.<grepr-client-id> client_secret = var.<grepr-client-secret> }

 Replace:

-• <my-org> with your organization name.
+• <your-org> with your organization name.

 Import an existing pipeline